DataDog/integrations-core/wmi_check/README.md

 See [metadata.csv][9] for a list of metrics provided by this integration.

 ### Events
-The WMI check does not include any events at this time.
+The WMI check does not include any events.

 ### Service Checks
-The WMI check does not include any service checks at this time.
+The WMI check does not include any service checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][10].